 Category: When Measurements are Taken:

-Infants Certification Mid-Certification (6-8 months of age)
+Infants Certification 2 to 4 months of age Mid-Certification (6-8 months of age) Health Assessment (9-12 months of age) At each appointment if identified as HR and has not been seen by the RD.

 Children Each Certification

 Pregnant Women Certification Each clinic visit

 Postpartum Women Certification

 Breastfeeding Women Certification

-Special Needs (underweight, overweight, failure to thrive, etc) As recommended by local agency policies or nutritionist.
+Special Needs / High Risk (underweight, overweight, failure to thrive, etc) As recommended by local agency policies or RD.